howie/coaching_transcript_tool/README.md

 ## 💻 Local Usage

-The tool can also be run directly from the command line using `transcript-tool`.
+The tool is primarily designed to be used as a command-line interface.
+After installation, you can run it using the `transcript-tool` command.

+## 🖥️ Command Line Interface

 ### Basic Command